When facing a criminal charge, duress is a defense in which

-- a person made an immediate threat of death or serious bodily harm against the defendant,
+- a person made an immediate threat of death or serious bodily injury against the defendant,

 - the accused had a reasonable fear that the person, or some third party, would carry out the threat, and

 - the accused had no reasonable way out to avoid the threatened harm but for committing the unlawful act.1

-Note that duress is not available as a defense for every crime charged.
+Note that duress is not available as a defense for every criminal offense charged.
 For example, most states do not allow it to challenge a murder charge.
 Moreover, it is typically not available where an accused was somehow responsible for placing him or herself in a dangerous situation.

-Note, too, that there are two defenses related to duress.
+Note, too, that there are two defenses to criminal charges related to duress.
 These are:

 Our California criminal defense attorneys will explain the following in this article:

 - 1. What is the legal defense of duress?

 - 2. Are there limitations with the defense?

 - 3. Is the defense available in civil cases?